 Insulation

-be sure not to pile too much around the trunk.
-When this happens, you can encourage potentially harmwinter-preparationful issues like creating an environment for rot or nibbling-critter damage.
+It is important to protect the root systems of young plants and trees.
+This can easily be achieved by applying a layer of mulch on top of top soil or compost around the root system, be sure not to pile too much around the trunk.
+When this happens, you can encourage potentially harmful issues like creating an environment for rot or nibbling-critter damage.
 Mulch at Livingston Farm is created from natural things like wood chips and sawdust, these natural ingredients act as insulators that protect the roots when the temperature drops in late fall/winter/early spring.
 Mulch also acts as a weed deterrent and helps retain moisture during the growing season.

 Depredation

 As summer comes to a close, the grass and ground-covers toughen, moving rabbits, squirrels and field mice to chew on tree bark.
 This destructive threat increases with cold weather and snow cover.
 On the farm, outbuildings, clutter and ground-cover provide adequate cover to house this animal.
 In urban settings, landscaping, hedges, and ground-cover provide the same housing and can be even worse than the rural setting.
-It’s heartbreaking to grow winter-pestsand nurture plants and trees along, only to wake one morning to find them girdled to death or impaired for life by hungry critters.
+It’s heartbreaking to grow and nurture plants and trees along, only to wake one morning to find them girdled to death or impaired for life by hungry critters.

 Small animals can chew trees way up into their fifth and sixth season.
 Simple and inexpensive solutions that can be applied in mere seconds are tree guards.
 These wraps also afford protection to the trunk by reflecting the winter sun’s rays.
 Most winter damage to the tree’s trunk is from getting warmed up on bright, sunny winter days.
 At nightfall, the trunk often doesn’t adjust to the sudden temperature drop.
 Trunk-protecting tree guards can help with this.